 b.
 For reporting information, go to: Vehicle Accident Reporting

 c.
 Risk Management's Auto Accident information page can be found here: Risk Management

-Accidents involving students should be documented and reported to the department and the Environment, Health and Safety Office.
+Accidents involving students should be documented and reported to the department and the Environmental Health & Safety Office.
 The following form should be completed by the student involved and/or the department representative.